Ground loop isolated VGA splitter

 High Quality Active Splitter with built in booster amplifier and ground loop isolation.

-Epiphan’s active VGA Splitter GLI has a high bandwidth 1 GHz signal amplifier that taps the incoming VGA source and splits it into two VGA outputs.
-The two VGA outputs are created without any loss in picture quality, resolution, or power, nor does it create additional loading on VGA cable length.
+Epiphan’s active VGA Splitter GLI™ has a high-bandwidth 1 GHz signal amplifier that taps the incoming VGA source and splits it into two VGA outputs.
+There is no loss in picture quality, resolution or power and no additional loading limitations on VGA cable length.

 Advanced users can also create multiple VGA output port complexes by daisy chaining two or more VGA Splitter GLIs together to create various combinations of fault-tolerant and ground loop isolated ports.

 This product is ideal for applications in noisy signal environments and multi monitor applications where the quality of the split VGA signals are critical.

 - Splits an incoming VGA cable into a fault-tolerant pass through VGA output and one ground loop isolated VGA output